 - Most importantly, make your text readable – in terms of design and content as well.

-Before diving in email copy, we would like to highlight that no matter how great your email content or design is, people won’t pay attention if you fail to make the Sender name, Subject line, and Preheader interesting and trustworthy enough to make people open your message.
+Before diving into email copy, we would like to highlight that no matter how great your email content or design is, people won’t pay attention if you fail to make the Sender’s name, Subject line, and Preheader interesting and trustworthy enough to make people open your message.

 Also, remember that both Siri and Cortana will use the above format to read out your email.

 If you obey the below email accessibility requirements when composing your email, you will already do better than many large brands.
 Don’t worry, these rules are not too hard to follow and will help you improve the overall quality of your message as a side effect.